-Hoop Hole Loop has two loops for hiking and biking.
-The lower loop is 4 miles and skips the views from the ridge top, and the extended loop is 9 miles.
+Hoop Hole is a diverse network of trails that consists of two loops perfect for mountain biking, hiking, trail running or backpacking.
+The lower loop is 4 miles and skips the views from the ridge top and the extended loop is 9 miles.
 Both loops offer beautiful views of the streams cascading over rocks and swimming holes.
+If you decide to do an overnight there are no established campgrounds but the best spot for camping is about 1.3 miles up the trail after you turn left and start following Hipes Branch Creek.

 At Virginia Mountain Vineyards you can forget about the present and enjoy the picturesque mountain views visible on top of Zion Hill.
 Surrounded by the Blue Ridge and Alleghany mountains, the vineyard is 14 miles north of Interstate 81 outside of Fincastle.